-The ingredients in this rib rub recipe are sweetener, kosher salt, pepper, smoked paprika, garlic powder, onion powder, ground mustard, turmeric, and chili powder.
+The ingredients in this recipe are sweetener, kosher salt, pepper, smoked paprika, garlic powder, onion powder, ground mustard, turmeric, and chili powder.

-If you want the dry rub on the spicy side, you can kick it up with some cayenne.
+If you want the dry rub on the spicy side, you can kick it up with some ground cayenne pepper.

 For the sweetener, I used a sugar free sweetener to keep this BBQ rib rub keto.
 You could also use brown sugar, which is what most rib rubs use.